mzazon/awesome-cloud-projects/aws/monitoring-s3-access-with-cloudtrail/monitoring-s3-access-with-cloudtrail.md

    echo "✅ Applied CloudTrail bucket policy"
    ```

-   The CloudTrail bucket is now configured with appropriate permissions, enabling secure storage of API event logs.
+   The CloudTrail bucket is now configured with appropriate permissions and security conditions, enabling secure storage of API event logs.
 This establishes the infrastructure foundation for comprehensive control plane monitoring of your S3 environment.

 4. **Create CloudTrail with S3 Data Events**: